microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraObjectByObjectId.md

 # Get-EntraObjectByObjectId

-## SYNOPSIS
+## Synopsis

-Retrieves the objects specified by the ObjectIds parameter.
+retrieves the objects specified by the ObjectIds parameter.

-## SYNTAX
+## Syntax

 ```powershell
 Get-EntraObjectByObjectId